scratch-ed/itch/packages/core/pages/index.md

-# Documentation for the Scratch Judge

 This is the documentation for the Scratch Judge.

-## Scratch primer

-It is useful to understand how Scratch works internally.
-The UI and all the stuff that's visible for students in handled in the ScratchGUI project.
-This is a React web app, basically an editor for Sb3 files.
+It contains high-level information, linking to the JavaScript docs where appropriate.
+Given some Scratch and JavaScript knowledge, you should be able to write test suites after reading this documentation.
-Note that the canvas is not included.
+If that is not the case, the documentation should be updated.

-The core of actually executing the Sb3 files is done using the Scratch VM.
-This is a normal JavaScript library, containing the VM used to run Scratch.
-It reads the blocks from the SB3 files, and executes them.
-The VM also manages the canvas using the Scratch Renderer, which is a WebGL-based rendering engine.

-There are few more helper packages used by the VM, but these are less important for the Scratch Judge, as the judge only interacts with the VM and the Renderer.

 ## Components

+There are quite a few moving parts in the Scratch Judge.
+This section attempts to give an overview.

+### Scratch

+It is useful to have some knowledge of how Scratch works internally when using the Scratch judge.

+Scratch is an umbrella term for a few packages that work together to deliver the full Scratch experience.
+The most important packages are:

+- The Scratch GUI.
+  This is the graphical user interface that you see when you open Scratch.
+  It is written in JavaScript and React.
+  FTRPRF has its own fork of this, integrating the Scratch GUI with the FTRPRF platform.
+- The Scratch VM.
+  This is the "brain" of the operation.
+  This takes the Scratch blocks, converts them to an internal representation and executes the code.

+Critically, Scratch blocks are not converted to a "normal" programming language when executing.
+There is thus no JavaScript or Python version of a Scratch project.
+The Scratch blocks are executed directly.

+Finally, another Scratch package that is important for the judge is the Scratch renderer.
+This package takes commands from the Scratch VM and draws everything you see in the Stage.

+### Exercises

+Scratch exercises are managed on the FTRPRF platform.
+Each exercise has a "starter" version, which is the Scratch project the students receive when they open a new exercise.
+For teachers, there is also a "solution" version of the exercise, containing a sample solution.
+While students never see this version, we use it extensively in the judge to test stuff.

+Each exercise is also associated with a testplan.
+The testplan is a JavaScript file that contains the tests for a certain exercise.
+These are then executed by the judge when testing a solution.
+For those familiar with software development, the testplan is equivalent to a test suite, while the judge is equivalent to a testing library such as jUnit.

+Exercises are created in the FTRPRF Studio.
+This is also where the testplan is uploaded and attached to the exercise.
+The exercises are then published (resulting in a fully translated exercise, see the section [Translation](./translation.md)).
+Finally, they are included in lessons, making them accessible to the students and teachers.

+### Scratch judge ("Itch")

+When an exercise is tested, the judge receives three things:

+- The unmodified starter project (although it is the published and thus translated version).
+- The solution project created by the student.
+- The testplan for the exercise in question.

+## This repository

-The repository is a mono-repo with a few components.
+The judge's repository is a mono-repo with a few components.
+The most important ones are:

-The code of the judge is located in `/packages/core`.
+- The code of the judge is located in `/packages/core`.
   Since Scratch is executed in a browser, this is a browser-library, meaning there is no access to the usual NodeJS APIs.
   This package is responsible for the actual judging.
   It will interact with the Scratch VM and Renderer to instrument it, capture everything that happens and event run events.
+- The runner in `packages/runner`.
   While the core is a browser library, we need a better way to run the judge on a solution.
-To this end, the `packages/runner` package exists.
-It allows running the judge manually (via an HTML file) or in a more automated way, using puppeteer.
+  The runner allows running the judge manually (via an HTML file) or in a more automated way, using puppeteer.
   This package is used by the AWS repo to actually run the judge.
   See the readme in the package for more information.
-Other relevant information is found in the [feedback documentation](./feedback.md), which explains the format of the results coming out of the judge.

 There are two more utility packages: